Sumaiyaali496/tcdona3/docs/quadflex.rst

    #. ot100: represents 100G/DP-QPSK modulation

 ..
 Caution::
    #.
 Other specific configuration changing methods should be dealt with caution.
 Unless you have highly specific configuration requirements, refrain from using other options.
-Use the :meth:`quadflex.QuadFlex.change_configuration` method instead.
+Use the :meth:`tcdona3.quadflex.QFlex.change_configuration` method instead.
    #.
 Being an older model, Quadflex offers a more limited functionality and performance as compared to the Teraflex.

 ``Quadflex`` API
 **************************

-.. automodule:: quadflex
+.. automodule:: tcdona3.quadflex
    :members:
    :undoc-members:
    :show-inheritance: